TzurS11/NoodleScript/README.md

 ### Random Number
-- To make it function the best and to preven errors put it under line 14
+- To make it function the best and to preven errors put it at the begining of the script
 ```js
 function Random(min, max, round) {
     max++;